 Once your licence has been granted, you can access it digitally using your smartphone or tablet device.
 You'll need to have a MyServiceNSW Account and the latest version of the Service NSW app.
-You can then add Maritime to your MyServiceNSW Account.
+You can then link Maritime to your MyServiceNSW Account.

 Note: Discounts are available for pensioners.

 Anyone aged 12 years or older can apply for a general boat driving licence.